 I used a pencil and made a carrot shape onto the door hanger.

-I used Apple Barrel orange paint to paint the carrot and I let that dry.
+I used the paint color Apple Barrel orange to paint the carrot and I let that dry.

 I used Apple Barrel green paint to create the carrot stem and I let that dry completely.

-I used Apple Barrel black paint and painted on the indents of the carrot and let that dry completely.
+I used Apple Barrel black paint and painted the details of the carrot and let that dry completely.

 Now I had the new sign on the front and the original preserved on the back.
 My daughter is thrilled that our original sign is protected.